 So, in HTML5 this semantic over-achiever has ended up with a more … prosaic definition:

-<b>element might be appropriate for names; e.g. in a gossip article … In other cases, if an element is really needed, the<span>element can be used.
+element might be appropriate for names; e.g. in a gossip article … In other cases, if an element is really needed, the<span>

 In this example, the author and book title are only connected by proximity.
 You could connect them more explicitly using the hProduct microformat, RDFa’s GoodRelations, or to really bleed on the edge even Schema.org.